Gary-Burke/memory-card-game/TESTING.md

 ## Defensive Programming
 Defensive programming was manually tested and implemented for the following scenarios:
 > [!NOTE]
-> No screenshots have been provided, as this is a dynamic testing, which can't be shown by static screenshots.
+> No screenshots have been provided, as this is dynamic testing, which can't be shown by static screenshots.

-- The game should block/ignore all clicks from the player, if the player clicks on the same card repetitively.
+- The game should block/ignore all clicks from the player if the player clicks on the same card repetitively.
-- The game should block/ignore all clicks from the player, while the cards are being turned around.
+- The game should block/ignore all clicks from the player while the cards are being turned around.

 ## User Story Testing